azurecitadel/azurecitadel/content/terraform/fundamentals/09-import.md

 Use the portal to create a storage account in the *terraform-basics* resource group.

-1. [Create a storage account in the portal](https://portal.azure.com/#create/Microsoft.StorageAccount-ARM) (open in a new tab)
+1. [Create a storage account in the portal](https://portal.azure.com/#create/Microsoft.StorageAccount-ARM) (open in a new tab or window)
+    * Basics tab
+        * Select the correct subscription
         * Select the *terraform-basics* resource group
-    * Select the same region as the resource group
         * Create a valid and unique storage account name
+        * Select the same region as the resource group, e.g. *UK South*
+        * Leave the Performance as the default, *Standard*
         * Change redundancy to LRS
-    * In the Advanced tab
+    * Advanced tab
         * Disable blob public access
-        * Default to AAD authentication
         * Enable hierarchical namespace
         * Enable NFS v3
     * In the Networking tab